 Coronavirus: Cases in India cross 6 lakh-mark, toll nears 18,000

-US President Donald Trump on Thursday said he would wear masks if the situation demanded it though he wondered if it was needed to make them mandatory.
+US President Donald Trump on Thursday said he would wear masks if the situation demanded it, though he wondered if it was needed to make them mandatory.

-US President Donald Trump on Thursday said he would wear masks if the situation demanded it though he wondered if it was needed to make the face covers mandatory.
+US President Donald Trump said he would wear masks if the situation demanded it, though he wondered if it was needed to make the face covers mandatory.
 Trump has not yet been seen wearing masks in public, even as experts have said it would encourage people in the US to use them if he did so.
 The US, which is the worst-hit country in the world, reported over 52,000 cases in a day – its highest ever – on Wednesday.
 Trump added that he thought the virus would just disappear.

 The global coronavirus tally has crossed the one crore-mark, with 1,06,62,993 cases so far.
 The toll rose to 5.15 lakh, according to the Johns Hopkins University.
 More than 54.51 lakh people have recovered so far.